Princess Isabella of Parma: Writings

-Isabella left numerous writings from the time of her marriage.
-In them, she analysed her life and the world around her.
-Her first surviving work, Remarques politiques et militaires ('Political and Military Observations') is dated to 1758, when she was aged seventeen.
+Isabella left numerous writings in which she analysed her life and the world around her.
+Her first surviving work, Remarques politiques et militaires is dated to 1758, when she was aged seventeen.
 She wrote an autobiography titled Les Aventures de l'étourderie.
 In her Christian Reflections, which was published on Maria Theresa's orders in 1764, she contemplated religious questions and death from a Catholic perspective.
 She was planning a longer study titled On the Customs of Peoples, but could only write its first part (about ancient Egyptians) before her death.
 In a shorter dissertation, she summarised the Viennese court's efforts to join the Habsburg monarchy into world trade.

 Réflexions sur l'éducation

-Reflections on Education was Isabella's rejection of the contemporary upbringing of upper-class children and a covert condemnation of her own parents and the teachers they hired, especially the abusive tutors of her brother Ferdinand.
-She charged parents with full responsibility over their children, calling those who allow strangers to raise their offspring as 'lazy, indifferent, and weak'.
+Reflections on Education was Isabella's rejection of the contemporary upbringing of upper-class children and a covert condemnation of her own parents and teachers, especially the abusive tutors of her brother Ferdinand.
+She called parents who allow strangers to raise their offspring “lazy, indifferent, and weak”.

-She rejected authoritarianism and corporal punishment, as she believed that they made children 'violent, stubborn, and harsh' immediately and in adulthood.
-She argued that unexplained restrictions and harsh punishments deprived children of the experience of 'fulfilling their duties willingly'.
-Their only behavioural example would then be 'violence' (as was the case with her brother).
-She believed that children had inherent 'goodwill and confidence', but those raised authoritatively would learn to act out of a 'servile fear of humiliation'.
-In Isabella's opinion, abusing parental authority leads children to think of themselves as 'slaves' and become 'unfeeling and self-mocking' to cope with their low self-esteem.
+She rejected authoritarianism and corporal punishment, as she believed these made children “violent, stubborn, and harsh” immediately and in adulthood.
+She argued that unexplained restrictions and harsh punishments deprived children of the experience of “fulfilling their duties willingly”, giving them the only behavioural example of violence.
+She believed that children had “inherent goodwill and confidence”, but those raised authoritatively would learn to act out of a “servile fear of humiliation”.
+In Isabella's opinion, abusing parental authority leads children to think of themselves as “slaves” and become “unfeeling and self-mocking” to cope with their low self-esteem.

-She considered corporal punishment (which her parents had embraced) to be futile and dangerous, a form of discipline originating in 'hardened hearts' and 'lowly sentiments', based on the 'false belief' that humans are 'no better than animals' and cannot be persuaded through reason.
-For her, violence against children showed the adult's lack of 'understanding' and pedagogical talent.
-Painting an anonymous portrait of her brother, she concluded that beatings inspired 'hate', dishonesty, and a desire to 'avenge themselves' in children.
-Instead of these methods, which she say had been gaining popularity at the time, she advocated for kindness, 'almost unknown' as it was regarded as a 'weakness, a failure of firmness and reason'.
+She considered corporal punishment (which her parents had embraced) futile and dangerous, originating in “hardened hearts”, “lowly sentiments”, and the “false belief” that humans are “no better than animals” and cannot be persuaded through reason.
+For her, violence against children showed adults' lack of “understanding” and pedagogical talent.
+Painting an anonymous portrait of her brother, she concluded that beatings inspired “hate”, dishonesty, and a desire to “avenge themselves” in children.
+Instead of these methods, which she say had been gaining popularity, she advocated for kindness, “almost unknown” as it was regarded as “a weakness, a failure of firmness and reason”.